 Click the thumbnail to view larger image.

 NOTE: The exact tour itinerary is not yet determined.
-It may consist of either the North Dodecanese islands, the South Dodecanese islands, or a combination of some of both.
 The final itinerary will be announced in November, 2018.
 When exploring the Greek Islands by small boat, it's best to relax and enjoy wherever the winds lead you.
 There are dozens of amazing islands, and our itinerary will remain flexible to allow us to have a wonderful adventure!

 Day 1 - Kos, Nisiros